eclipse-archived/ceylon-lang.org/documentation/1.0/tour/named-arguments.md

 graphs.

-First, note that the syntax we've already seen for specifying a named argument value looks exactly like the syntax for refining a formal attribute.
+First, note that the syntax we've already seen for specifying a named argument value looks exactly like the syntax for refining a `formal` attribute.
 If you think about it, taking into account that a method parameter may accept references to other methods, the whole problem of specifying values for named parameters starts to look a lot like the problem of refining abstract members.
 Therefore, Ceylon will let us reuse much of the member declaration syntax inside a named argument list.
-(But note that this has not yet been implemented in the compiler.)

 It's legal to include the following constructs in a named argument list:

-* method declarations — specify the "value" of a parameter that accepts a function,
+* method declarations — specify the argument of a parameter that accepts a function,
 * `object` (anonymous class) declarations — are most useful for specifying the value of a parameter whose type is an interface or abstract class, and
 * getter declarations — lets us compute the value of an argument inline.